Annual Survey of Hours and Earnings 2019

-ASHE is a UK wide survey that provides a wide range of information on hourly, weekly and annual earnings by gender, work pattern, industry and occupation including public and private sector pay comparisons.
+The ASHE is a UK survey offering data on earnings by gender, work patterns, industry, occupation, and public vs. private sector pay comparisons.

 - Weekly earnings increased over the year to April 2019 in nominal (3.3%) and real terms (1.2%) to £535.